risingwavelabs/risingwave-docs/docs/deploy/manage-secrets.md

 In addition, you can use the [`rw_secrets`](/sql/system-catalogs/rw_catalog.md) catalog to view the ID, name, owner, and access control of secret objects.

 :::tip Premium Edition Feature
-This feature is only available in the premium edition of RisingWave.
-The premium edition offers additional advanced features and capabilities beyond the free and community editions.
-If you have any questions about upgrading to the premium edition, please contact our sales team at [sales@risingwave-labs.com](mailto:sales@risingwave-labs.com).
+This feature is exclusive to RisingWave Premium Edition that offers advanced capabilities beyond the free versions.
+For a full list of premium features, see [RisingWave Premium Edition](/rw-premium-edition-intro.md).
+If you encounter any questions, please contact sales team at [sales@risingwave-labs.com](mailto:sales@risingwave-labs.com).
 :::

 :::info Public Preview